mircealungu/mircea/thoughtstream.md

 **May 2**

 I don't think people realize how complex UI development is.
-A complicated react app is more complicated than a balancing a red-black tree.
+Aaln average react app is more complicated than a balancing a red-black tree.
 I would like to be able to prove this empirically.

 **April 20**